The Message: The Apostles’ Missionary Proclamation to Non-Christians

 The points above summarize the main themes from the apostles’ missionary sermons, but the apostles approached evangelism differently depending on the knowledge of their audience.
 More specifically, their starting point was different.

-When Paul spoke to those who lacked a basic knowledge of the Bible, he began by teaching his listeners about God the Father and how he relates to humanity (Acts 14:15–17; 17:22–31; cf. Rom.
-1:18–32).
-Why that approach?
-Because if someone does not understand basic truths about God the Father, then truths about sin and judgment, Jesus’s death and resurrection, and turning from sin and trusting in Jesus will make little sense.
+2. When the apostles spoke to those who lacked a basic knowledge of and commitment to the Bible, he began by proclaiming foundational truths about God the Father, with an emphasis on God as the Creator and Lord.
+For example, when Paul addressed worshippers of false gods, he taught, “15…We are proclaiming good news to you, that you turn from these worthless things to the living God, who made the heaven, the earth, the sea, and everything in them” (Acts 14:15; cf. vv.
+16–17; 17:22–31).
+Paul knew that if people do not understand basic truths about God, then truths about sin and judgment, Jesus’s death and resurrection, and turning from sin and trusting in Jesus will make little sense.

 Questions for Reflection and Discussion